cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 4.0.1 (2018-12-18) =
+* Added form tags to the allowed HTML keys using the wp_kses_allowed_html function as they had been removed in the WP 5.01 release.
+This solves the "A variable mismatch has been detected" error.

 = 4.0.0 (2018-12-17) =
 * Fixed another issue with cached prices ending up in product feeds.